 Breathtaking beauty sweeps Santorini's dazzling landscape with swoon-worthy elegance.
-Between black-sand beaches, iconic blue domes and fragrant pink bougainvillea lies the island's infamous white-washed villages.
+Between black-sand beaches, iconic blue domes and fragrant pink bougainvillea lies the island's infamous whitewashed villages.
 Sitting pretty on charming clifftops – the sugar cube dwellings are seemingly perched at the edge of the world.
 Townscapes turn to seascapes, and fade into a mesmerising abyss of brilliant blue.
-A true once in a lifetime holiday, you'll want to make the most of every magical moment!
+A true once-in-a-lifetime holiday, you'll want to make the most of every magical moment!
 Here's our inside tips for the best things to do in Santorini.

 Like so many of the gorgeous Greek islands, Santorini packs a punch when it comes to natural beauty.
 Even its towns are dripping in nature's best handiwork, with beautiful bougainvillea dressing up doorways and balconies flawlessly with bright pink florals.
 In fact, the hillside hamlets are so jaw-dropping it's almost impossible to tear yourself away from their seductive streets and alluring alleyways.
 If you manage to, you'll find yourself rewarded with hidden hotspots and off-the-beaten track treasures.
 From beaches to rocky headlands, there's countless natural creations to uncover and explore.